 Sources and acknowledgements

-Many people have contacted me with photographs and details of their instruments including:
+Many people have contacted me with photographs and details of

 Jon Clafton, Clive Jackson, Francois, Simon Eastwood, Craig Douglas Tony West, Angus Jamieson, Selyem Toth Sandor, Adam Ward

 Electrical Measurements & Measuring Instruments by Golding published by Pitman 1935. [page305 et seq]

 Telephony Volume 1 by Atkinson published by Pitman 1948. [page463 et seq.]

 For the history of the firm I have used various sources on the internet including: